whyevenquestion1t/tiny-llm/book/src/week1-02-positional-encodings.md

 # Week 1 Day 2: Positional Encodings and RoPE

-In day 2, we will implement the positional embedding used in the Qwen2 model: Rotary Postional Encoding.
+In day 2, we will implement the positional embedding used in the Qwen2 model: Rotary Positional Encoding.
 In a transformer model, we need a way to embed the information of the position of a token into the input of the attention layers.
 In Qwen2, positional embedding is applied within the multi head attention layer on the query and key vectors.